onmee/onmee.github.io/_pages/about.md

 I am currently interested in the intersection of Machine Learning and its applications commercially in e-commerce and healthcare.

 My interests are wide and varied, but I particularly love travelling.
-In addition to living in Hong Kong and Germany, I have travelled the world extensively.It had expanded my horizons greatly.
+In addition to living in Hong Kong and Germany, I have travelled the world extensively.
+This has expanded my horizons greatly.
 Literature, stargazing, movies, music, art exhibitions, theatre, hiking and running beguiles me throughout the year.

-### CV
+__CV__
 [Resume](https://onmee.github.io/assets/docs/CV_3.pdf)